anderson-aristotle/sql/README.md

 ## Objectives

-By the end of this talk, developers should be able to:
+By the end of this, developers should be able to:

 -   Create a database table
 -   Insert a row or rows into a database table